 A separate service log must be kept for each recipient.
-Reimbursement is only payable for services documented in the service log.
+Reimbursement is only payable for services documented in the service log and captured through EVV.
 Providers are required to use the LT-PCS log issued by OAAS.
 (See Appendix D for information on accessing this form and the associated instructions.)